guardrail-dev/sbt-guardrail/RELEASING.md

 3. Checkout the tag.
 This will cause `sbt version` to print out a non-SNAPSHOT version number

-4. `sbt publishSigned` to stage artifacts
+4. `sbt publishBintray bintrayRelease` to stage artifacts

-5. `sbt bintrayRelease` to release binary artifacts
+5. `sbt publishSonatype sonatypeRelease` to release binary artifacts